imgproxy/imgproxy/docs/serving_files_from_s3.md

 * **Elastic Kubernetes Service (EKS):** Assign a [service account to a pod](https://docs.aws.amazon.com/eks/latest/userguide/pod-configuration.html).
 * **Elastic Beanstalk:** Assign an [IAM role to an instance](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/iam-instanceprofile.html).

-S3 access credentials may be acquired by assuming a role using STS.
-To do so specify the IAM Role arn with `IMGPROXY_S3_ASSUME_ROLE_ARN` environment variable.
-This approach still requires you to provide initial AWS credentials by using one of the three ways described above.

 #### Environment variables

 You can specify an AWS Access Key ID and a Secret Access Key by setting the standard `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.